 There are many stirring tales of Irish and Irish-American military heroes in the long history of the United States.
 From the first days of American colonies through the Revolution, the Irish who came to America and their descendants have often given the last full measure of devotion to the land that gave them sanctuary.
-Few are as well-known as the five “Fighting” Sullivan brothers who died together in the sinking of the USS Juneau on November 12, 1942 during WWII.
+Few are as well-known as the five “Fighting” Sullivan brothers who died together in the sinking of the USS Juneau on November 12, 1942.
 This, however, is not a retelling of their oft-told story.

-(Righ: Thomas and Alleta Sullivan reading the message from Vice President Henry Wallace.)
+(Right: Thomas and Alleta Sullivan reading the message from Vice President Henry Wallace.)

-This is the story of other heroes of that same Sullivan saga, who endured a blow that would have crushed most people under such a shattering personal tragedy: Thomas and Alleta, ill-fated parents of the fallen brothers, their daughter, Genevieve, and Katherine Mary, wife of the youngest Sullivan brother, Albert, and their infant son, James.
+This is the story of other heroes of that same Sullivan saga, who endured a blow that would have crushed most people under such a shattering personal tragedy: Thomas and Alleta, ill-fated parents of the fallen brothers; their daughter, Genevieve; and Katherine Mary, wife of the youngest Sullivan brother, Albert, and their infant son James.
 Not all courage required by a nation at war involves a person facing the guns and bombs of the enemy.
 Sometimes it requires one to endure the unendurable, the nearly unthinkable, and not lose faith in your nation.
-Such was the amazing sacrifice of those Sullivan’s who did not die off the coast of the Solomon Islands in the South Pacific.
+Such was the amazing sacrifice of those Sullivans who did not die off the coast of the Solomon Islands in the South Pacific.
 As even President Franklin Roosevelt had admitted in his letter to Alleta, “I realize full well there is little I can say to assuage your grief.”
 There was not anything he or anyone else could say; that strength had to come from somewhere inside those grieving parents.

-(Below: The Sullivan's home in Waterloo.)
+(Below: The Sullivans' home in Waterloo, Iowa.)

-It was said that Thomas Sullivan’s grandfather had emigrated from Castletownbeare, in west Cork, Ireland, the ancient stronghold of the Sullivan clan, with his wife Bridget and his brother Owen, in 1849.
-Thomas Sullivan and Alleta Abel were married in Waterloo, Iowa in 1914 at St. Joseph’s Catholic Church.
-They would settle in the town, living at 98 Adams Street.
-This was in the days before “cafeteria Catholicism” led many Catholics to disregard the Church’s teachings on birth control.
+It was said that Thomas Sullivan’s grandfather had emigrated from Castletownbere, in West Cork, Ireland, the ancient stronghold of the Sullivan clan, with his wife Bridget and his brother Owen in 1849.
+Thomas Sullivan and Alleta Abel were married in Waterloo, Iowa, in 1914 at St. Joseph’s Catholic Church.
+They would settle in the town, living at 98 Adams St. This was in the days before “cafeteria Catholicism” led many Catholics to disregard the Church’s teachings on birth control.
 As a result, most Irish Catholic families were large, and the Sullivan family was no exception.
 They would have seven children over the next 17 years.
 George was born on December 14, 1914; Francis Henry on February 18, 1916; Genevieve Marie on February 19, 1917; Joseph Eugene on August 28, 1918; Madison (Matt) Abel on November 8, 1919; and Albert Leo on July 8, 1922.
 Their last child, Kathleen Mae, was born in April 1931, but died of pneumonia five months later.
 That was a horrible family tragedy, and may have helped prepare them for what was coming.

 (Below: Postcard of a railroad bridge in Waterloo.)

 Though their oldest son was just 15 when the Great Depression hit, the family was lucky.
 Thomas never lost his job as a freight conductor on the Illinois Central Railroad.
 Every Sunday the Sullivan brood would fill a pew at St. Mary’s Catholic Church.
 The boys played baseball and football in the vacant lot next to their house.
 They also learned to hunt and fish with their dad.
 They were even said to have learned a few Irish ballads.
-And they loved their sister Genevieve’s chocolate walnut drop cookies.
-They lived an idyllic mid-western pre-war American childhood there in the heart-land of America.
+And they loved their Genevieve’s chocolate walnut drop cookies.
+They lived an idyllic Midwestern pre-war American childhood there in the heartland of America.

 Five brothers going off to serve together was big news in Waterloo.
 The Waterloo Iowa Courier, in a story about local boys going off to war, asked Alleta Sullivan how she felt about all five of her sons going to war together.
 “I remember I was crying a little,” she said.
 No doubt it was far more than “a little.”